rwth-acis/mobsos-community-analytics/GraphQLAPI/README.md

     ant all

 After this command the property *restAPIURL* can be changed to URL of corresponding RESTful API, see [here](https://github.com/rwth-acis/mobsos-community-analytics/tree/master/RESTAPI).
+The unit tests only work on specific databases, therefore they are skipped in the build process.
+If access to the specific databases is specified in the config.properties file and the tests should be executed, set the property *junit* to *true*.

 ## Deployment
 Navigate to mobsos-community-analytics/GraphQLAPI/bin and execute the following